worldofmarcus/project-portfolio-3/README.md

 ![Heroku Step 4](readme/assets/images/heroku_step_4.png)
 </details><br />

-5. Next step is to add buildpacks to the application which will be run when the application is deployed.
+5. Next step is to add buildpacks to the application which will run when the application is deployed.
 The reason why this is needed is because all dependencies and configurations will be installed for the application.
 To do this you scroll down to the buildpacks section on the settings page and click the button 'Add buildpack'.

 <details><summary><b>Heroku Step 5</b></summary>